cypherpunk-academy/2064/en/085_2023_More wistleblower.md

 Sophie: "I find it understandable that they do that.
 What are they supposed to do, according to the NSA director?"

-Annie: "Companies become Wistleblower!
+Annie: "Companies become whistleblowers!
 That's awesome."

 Oskar: "Right, that's all that matters here:
 They publish live.
-And because they still have Wistleblower in their ranks, they have to publish everything.
+And because they still have whistleblowers in their ranks, they have to publish everything.
 If they report something new without anything moving on this website ..."

 Kevin: "If our boys and girls report anything new at all ...
 You've said that CEOs are more likely to go to jail than continue to do what the intelligence agencies want."

-Annie giggled: "Right now I would like to go to prison as CEO.
+Annie giggled: "Right now, I would like to go to prison as CEO.
 That'd be nice.
 Imagine that: Larry Page in handcuffs for publishing a National Security Letter."

-Oskar: "And ten minutes later pardoned by the president."
+Oskar: "And ten minutes later, pardoned by the president."

 Everybody laughed.